 Natural Cream Shampoo Recipe

 Since African black soap has caused a buildup of shea butter on my scalp, I was forced to look for something else to use.
-So here a recipe for a simple, inexpensive and natural cream soap shampoo.
+So here is a recipe for a simple, inexpensive, and natural cream soap shampoo.
 Add whatever essential oils you desire—just be careful to not add too much or the shampoo will be oily.

-Things You’ll Need:
+Things You’ll Need

 - 1 bar Ivory soap